 * - :Shell is automatically enabled when you install the Primary :Foundation Client Package that includes the filesystem driver, but is not available when using the Alternate Package.
 This latter case is only suitable for those focused exclusively on the use of :Email.
 Both are available for US download from the Downloads page.

 As an Organization Administrator, Organization Delegate, or Individual Account holder, you have the ability to enable and disable optional Components for your Organization or for your own Individual Account.
 You also manage any potential specialization required for proper configuration and execution.

 Navigate to the License and Components interface using the notification icon's context menu:

-In this display, an Organization Administrator Account shows that :Email is enabled for all Organization Accounts, as is :Shell. :xRecovery is not available without :Recover, which along with :Respond can be added with a request from this interface.
+In this display, an Organization Administrator Account shows that :Email is enabled for all Organization Accounts, as are all other components except Honeypots.
+Note that :xRecovery is not available without :Recover, and Honeypots are not available without :Shell.